-Reputation Managmenet for car delaerships is more important than ever.
+Reputation management for car dealerships is more important than ever.
 In previous years it didn’t mean anything for a dealership if a customer left with a positive or negative experience, as long as they made a sale.
 Now with the internet in play and it being easier than ever for anyone to post anonymous reviews online, any car dealership could quickly fall victim to their own online reputation, especially if they do not have the most important online reputation management services in place.

 The reputation of your dealership means everything because the average person absolutely despises the thought of having to go to a dealership in the first place.
 Even just the thought of having to go to a dealership to negotiate pricing on a car is enough to stress a potential customer out.
 When you throw in the prior research that individuals are now doing online before visiting any type of local business, what they find in the search results for your name can quickly alter their decision whether they stop by your location of business or not.

 So what’s a car dealership to do?